 Roughly 7 million Americans currently have a hip or knee replacement that allows them to stay active and enjoy life despite their advanced arthritis.
 The physicians at Barrington Orthopedic Specialists have extensive experience performing successful joint replacement surgery that alleviates their patients’ pain and improves mobility.
-If you suffer joint pain and stiffness from any cause, please book an appointment online or call one of the offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.
+If you suffer joint pain and stiffness from any cause, please call one of the offices in Schaumburg, Bartlett, Elk Grove Village, or Buffalo Grove, Illinois.

 Fractures can damage joints, along with a degenerative disease like arthritis, a medical condition, or years of wear and tear.
 Your doctor at Barrington Orthopedic Specialists may recommend joint replacement when pain and limited mobility persist in spite of nonsurgical treatments.